hudikm/TrafficCounterDemo/docs/docs/index.md

 #### 1.0 Basic functionality [:link:](https://github.com/hudikm/TrafficCounterDemo/commit/afaa7056d0c65ceda8092be575807b9205becdbe/)
 <!--end-->

+Start of this project on [github](https://github.com/hudikm/TrafficCounterDemo/tree/gh-pages).

-Traffic-Counter is a very simple app with buttons that modify cars going in lane 1 or lane 2.
+Traffic-Counter is a very simple app with buttons that modify counts of cars going in lane 1 or lane 2.
 The finished app has a bug; After the phone rotation, your traffic counts  will inexplicably disappear.
 This behaviour occur because of the phenomenon called ["configuration changes"](https://developer.android.com/guide/topics/manifest/activity-element.html#config).
 When you rotate your phone Android OS need to redraw application screen and this is done by simply restarting the whole application.
-As you can see in code in step 1.0 after restarting the application all variables will be set back to zero.
+As you can see in code in step 1.0: after restarting the application all variables will be set back to zero.